-After letting my exfoliating acids absorb for 20 to 30 minutes, I massage a water-like essence all over.
+After letting my exfoliating acids absorb for a few minutes (some say 20 to 30 minutes, but I don't feel as though that's necessary after all), I massage a water-like essence all over.
 After that I deposit a drop of almost-as-watery natural glycerin serum directly on each cheek and from there distribute to forehead and chin too.
 Next is one pump of Vichy Minéral 89 followed by a layer of LiftActiv Serum 10 Supreme, and finally LiftActiv Supreme day cream or Nuit Supreme night cream.

 The Vitamin C serum I’m using at the moment is thicker and more viscous than Minéral 89, but thinner and slightly more liquid than the LiftActiv serum, so I apply it between the Minéral 89 and LiftActiv serum steps.
 My skin sighs in approval.

 To further combat our sub-zero temperatures, I have one more step after day cream and night cream: two drops of marula oil lightly massaged all over my face immediately after the cream.
 If it’s viciously cold out – below -15 degrees Celsius – I add a third drop after night cream.